florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 @wit-definition-example shows an example for a interface definition in the WIT language.
 There the world `example-library`, which can be thought of as the interface or world, in which a Wasm component lives in, is defined.
 It requires a component to export four functions:
-Three functions for how to add together two signed integers, one function to trim an input string and a function for calculating the sum of a list of unsigned numbers.
+One function for how to add together two signed integers, one function to trim an input string and a one function for calculating the sum of a list of unsigned numbers.
 The fourth function is not exported directly, but instead through an interface, which is able to group together type definitions and functions.
 Here the interface `person-greeter`, which defines the `person` type and a `greet` function is exported by the main world.

 // Transition from WIT to canonical ABI
-The WIT language is designed to be used to specify interfaces for all popular languages such as C, C++, Rust, Python, etc. it defines high-level types, interfaces and worlds, which can be converted from and to low-level Wasm types.
+The WIT language is designed to be used to specify interfaces for all popular languages such as C, C++, Rust, Python, etc.
+It defines high-level types, interfaces and worlds, which can be converted from and to low-level Wasm types.
 // Canonical ABI
 The definition for how a specific type of the WIT language is laid out as basic Wasm types is specified by the Canonical ABI also defined as part of the Wasm component model@component-model-docs[sec.~13].